 Other application form

-Is the MB Structured Investments UK Quarterly Contingent Income Plan right for me?
+Is the MB Structured Investments UK Quarterly Conditional Income Plan (Y2 60) right for me?

 A typical investor who invests in this Plan will: